2nd Canadian Division during World War II: The Channel Ports and the Scheldt

-Battles for the Rhine (November 1944 – March 1945)
+Battles for the Rhine (November 1944–March 1945)

-By November 1944, the First Canadian Army had entered the Nijmegen Salient which was being held for use in the development of future offensives.
-The 2nd Division came under the command of Major-General Bruce Matthews, with Foulkes being transferred to command the I Canadian Corps on the Italian Front.
-The First Canadian Army launched no major offensive operations from November 1944 to January 1945; the longest hiatus the Canadians had enjoyed since landing on the Normandy beaches the previous June.
+By November 1944, the First Canadian Army had entered the Nijmegen Salient, which was being held for use in the development of future offensives.
+The 2nd Division came under the command of Major-General Bruce Matthews, with Foulkes being transferred to command I Canadian Corps on the Italian Front.
+The First Canadian Army launched no major offensive operations from November 1944 to January 1945—the longest hiatus the Canadians had enjoyed since landing on the Normandy beaches the previous June.